-Maximum contribution limits for 2011/12
+Maximum contribution limits for 2012/13

 Non-concessional contributions include personal contributions for which members do not claim an income tax deduction.
-For the financial year 2011/12 the maximum amount which a member can contribute is \$150,000.
+For the financial year 2012/13 the maximum amount that a member can contribute is \$150,000.

 People under 65 years old may be able to make non-concessional contributions of up to three times their non-concessional contributions cap over a three-year period.
 This is known as the 'bring-forward' option.
 The bring-forward cap is three times the non-concessional contributions cap of the first year.
-For example, if you bring forward your contributions in 2011/12, your total limit over the three years (2011/12, 2012/13 and 2013/14) would be 3 x \$150,000 = \$450,000.
+For example, if you bring forward your contributions in 2012/13, your total limit over the three years (2012/13, 2013/14 and 2014/15) would be $3 \times $150,000 = $450,000$.
 No further non-concessional contributions could then be made until the 2014/15 financial year.

-Concessional contributions include employer contributions (including contributions made under a salary sacrifice arrangement) and any personal contributions claimed as a tax deduction by a self-employed person.
-For the financial year 2011/12 the maximum limit for a member who is less than 50 years of age is \$25,000.
-For members aged 50 or over, the maximum limit is \$50,000.
+Concessional contributions include employer contributions (including contributions made under a salary sacrifice arrangement) and any personal contributions claimed as a tax deduction by a substantially self-employed person.
+For the financial year 2012/13 the maximum limit is \$25,000.